 - Do not scrub the area to get rid of the pimple.
 It will only make it worse.
 As the American Academy of Family Physicians explains, mechanical trauma causes acne to flare up.
 This worsens acne and should be avoided.10

 - Avoid touching your face.
 Your hands pick up germs and dirt from whatever you touch through the day, consciously or unconsciously.
 And each time you touch your face, you transfer some of that matter to your skin on the face, potentially making your acne worse.

 - Use your gadgets on speaker mode.
 Your phone is another magnet for dirt.
 Switch to using it on speaker mode so you don’t make contact between the gadget and your face.

 - Don’t pick at your pimple.
 It can be tempting to try and burst a pimple or pick at it.
 Don’t!
-This may cause the area nearby to be contaminated and bring on even more pimples.
+This may cause the area nearby to

 For maximum effect, the American Academy of Dermatologists suggests a combination of treatments.
 This can include any of the natural remedies mentioned.
 As always, don’t forget to check with your skin specialist before incorporating new products.
 If your acne problem is hormonal, you might need to consult an endocrinologist to get to the root of the problem.11